Terminal High Altitude Area Defense (THAAD)

 - The high-altitude intercept mitigates effects of enemy weapons of mass destruction before they reach the ground.

-- A THAAD Battery consist of four main components:
+- THAAD battery consists of four main components:

 Launcher: Truck-mounted, highly-mobile, able to be stored; interceptors can be fired and rapidly reloaded.